Web for Pentester

 Example 2

 In a similar manner to directory traversal, this example adds its own suffix to the value provided.
-As before, you can get rid of the suffix (for LFI) using a NULL Byte.
+As before, you can get rid of the suffix (for LFI) using a Null byte.
 For RFI, you can get rid of the suffix, by adding &blah= or ?blah= depending on your URL.

 Code injection

 In this section, we are going to work on code execution.
 Code execution come from a lack of filtering and/or escaping of user-controlled data.
 When you are exploiting a code injection, you will need to inject code within the information you are sending to the application.
-For example, if you want to run the command ls, you will need to send system("ls") to the application since it is a PHP application.
+For example, if you want to run the command ls, you will need to send system("ls") to the application since it's a PHP application.

 Just like other examples of web application issues, it's always handy to know how to comment out the rest of the code (i.e.: the suffix that the application will add to the user-controlled data).
 In PHP, you can use // to get rid of the code added by the application.